nengo/enhancement_proposals/001-intercept-dist.rst

 The best intercept distribution depends on a number of factors like neuron type, solver regularization, synapse, and more.
-``CosineSimilarity(d+2)`` is not the best performing distribution in most cases, but it is an improvement over the broadest range of parameters.
-It leads to an improvement for short and long synaptic time constants as well as for spiking and rate neurons given other parameters are at their default values.
+``CosineSimilarity(d+2)`` is not necessarily the best performing distribution in all cases, but it is an improvement compared to the uniform distribution over the broadest range of parameters.
+It leads to an improvement with short and long synaptic time constants, as well as for spiking and rate neurons given other parameters are at their default values.
-The ``CosineSimilarity(d+2)`` intercept distribution will give worse performance for rate neurons if the solver regularization is reduced, but as this already requires to adjust a default parameter for optimal performance, it might be tolerable to have to parameters that require adjustment.
+The ``CosineSimilarity(d+2)`` intercept distribution will give worse performance for rate neurons if the solver regularization is reduced, but as this already requires to adjust a default parameter for optimal performance, it might be tolerable to have two parameters that require adjustment.

 Another reason that makes ``CosineSimilarity(d+2)`` a good candidate for the default intercept distribution is that it reduces to a uniform distribution for